 The access levels feature (ACC) allows the 10 access control timebands (ATB) to be assigned to one of or a combination of up to 10 access levels (0 - 9).
-Once an access level has been setup they can then be assigned to a proximity fob/card using the FOB programming command (see page nn) and assigned to a dial to open number using the STR programming command (decribed on page nn).
+Once an access level has been setup they can then be assigned to a proximity fob/card using the FOB programming command (see pages 46 - 48) and assigned to a dial to open number using the STR programming command (described on the following page).